 For several years, I was part of the team that built Africa's Talking, an international mobile platform API business that generated over US$ 10 million in annual revenue in 2018.

-Right now, I am part of the team at Hover Developer Services, Inc, where I lead the global BD & strategy team, serving developers and enterprises all over the world.
-I am also a Google for Startups Accelerator Africa (Launchpad) mentor, as well as a venture scout for two early stage VC funds: Ventures Platform and Microtraction.
+Right now, I am part of the team at Chipper Cash, where I lead the global developer relations team, serving developers and enterprises all over the world.
+I am also a Google for Startups Accelerator Africa (Launchpad) mentor.
+I am a venture partner at Rally Cap Ventures as well as a venture scout for two early stage VC funds: Ventures Platform and Microtraction.

 Need to tell me something important right now?